Skip to main content

 About the Café

 Writing can be a solitary art.
 Whether you are a Writing major or are simply deeply interested in writing, you can find an informal community of Pitt writers at the Writers' Café.
-Make contacts with other writers, try your hand at different genres, let guided freewriting exercises jumpstart your process, and share feedback on works-in-progress with peers from all over campus.
-At the Writers' Café, you'll get leads on publishing opportunities and contests and enjoy a supportive environment for trying out your work on new readers and listeners.
+Make contacts with other writers, try your hand at different genres, let guided free-writing exercises jumpstart your process, and share feedback on works-in-progress with peers from all over campus.
+At the Writers' Café, you'll enjoy a supportive environment for trying out your work on new readers and listeners.

 The Writing Center has a number of creative writing faculty on staff as tutors, and you are ALWAYS WELCOME to get one-on-one feedback on poetry, fiction, and nonfiction by making an appointment at the Writing Center.